 - Make the waistband: fold fabric in half, lengthwise, and iron.
 Open the strip and fold each half again and iron so now you’ll have 4 folds.
-Fold the ends inside 1/5″ = 0.50 cm and iron.
+Fold the ends inside 1/4″ and iron.
 Fold everything back and iron.

 - Pin the top of the skirt and lining to the waistband, starting on one side of the waistband towards the other side (which should be longer than the skirt to accommodate the buttonhole).
 Open the waistband and pin the skirt to the back of the waistband so the skirt and waistband face wrong side.

 - Sew.
-Fold the front of the waistband over the right side of the skirt and pin then sew.
+Fold the front of the waistband over the right side of the skirt.
+Then pin and sew.

 - Sew the sides of the waistband as close to the edge as possible.